VikashChoudhary-04/MiniCorp-Red-Team-Simulation/README.md

 | Network Share Discovery | T1135 |
 | Active Scanning | T1595 |

-> **Note**
->
-> This mapping is intended to relate assessment activities to the ATT&CK framework.
-It does not imply adversary emulation.
+> This mapping relates assessment activities to the MITRE ATT&CK framework and does not represent adversary emulation.

 ---